LangZhai/json-bufferify/README.md

 });
 ```

-## Documentation
+## API

 ### bufferify.encode(offset, data)

-Convert JSON to ArrayBuffer and return the DataView.
+Convert JSON data to ArrayBuffer and return the DataView.

-* `offset` - The start of the DataView where to store the data.
+* `offset` - The start point of the DataView where to store the data.
 * `data` - The JSON data.

 ### bufferify.decode(offset, template, source)

-Revert ArrayBuffer to JSON data and return it.
+Revert JSON data from ArrayBuffer and return it.

-* `offset` - The start of the DataView where to read the data.
+* `offset` - The start point of the DataView where to read the data.
-* `template` - The template of the JSON.
+* `template` - The template of the JSON data.
 * `source` - The ArrayBuffer, or the Buffer in Node.js, or the DataView of the ArrayBuffer.

 ## Example